Itera/docker-intro-workshop/03_database/README.md

 Make sure to use the actual IP address from your previous output.

 ### Using container name as host name
-Containers on user-defined bridge networks can resolve each other by name or alias, so a better solution is to use the container name as host name, like we did with the link:
+Containers on user-defined bridge networks can resolve each other by name or alias, so a better solution is to use the container name as host name:

 ```
 docker run --rm --net postgres-network -e "DB_HOST=my-postgres" db-script